-“Searchable Sea Literature” is currently developing a set of “tags” pertaining to the authors on this site, which is a reference resource devoted to North American writers on the ocean or the Great Lakes.
-These tags are intended for research and the building of syllabi: where it might be helpful to narrow these authors’ work into specific categories, such as a particular subject or region or genre.
+“Searchable Sea Literature,” a reference resource devoted to North American writers on the ocean or the Great Lakes, has a set of “tags.”
+These tags are listed below with active links, pertaining to the authors on this site.
+The tags, inevitably incomplete and in flux, are intended for research and the building of syllabi, where it might be helpful to narrow these authors’ work into specific categories, such as a particular subject or region or genre.

-We have chosen, however, not to use biographical tags based on sex, gender, race, ethnicity, or sexual orientation because of the fluidity of these terms and our inability to do this confidently for all of our authors, both today and historically.
+We have chosen, however, not to use tags based on the author’s sex, gender, race, ethnicity, religion, or sexual orientation because of the fluidity of these terms and our inability to do this confidently for all of our authors, both today and historically.
 If, however, you would like to find authors that our individual scholars have identified as, for example, “Black”/“African American” and/or “Jewish”, please type the word you are looking for in the search bar to the upper right, which will lead you to an incomplete list of authors.
-We are in the process of accommodating some of this research with a few select keywords at the bottom of particular entries.
-We are also developing a “Critical Resources” page with selected essays on race and gender in sea literature, as well as other selected scholarly introductions to sub-themes within sea literature.
+You can also go to the subject tags, eg “Race/Ethnicity and the Sea,” if the scholarly biographers have identified this subject in the author’s work.
+We accommodate some of the research into an author’s identity, as well as other topics, with a few select keywords, search aids, at the bottom of particular entries.
+See also “A Bibliography to the Study of Sea Literature” with selected essays on race, indigeneity, class, gender, and sexuality in sea literature, as well as other selected scholarly introductions to sub-themes within sea literature.

 Period